Labor Market Information: Household Labor Force Surveys

 - Presenting methodologies for designing and conducting household labor force surveys

-- Developing skills in analyzing data on the characteristics of the labor force
+- Analyzing data on the characteristics of the labor force

 Labor market information is essential for tracking and analyzing the economy of a country.
 National and local governments need labor market information to reduce unemployment,

-generate employment, or plan training programs to meet the needs of industry.
+generate employment, and plan training programs to meet the needs of industry.
 It is also used in determining future workforce training needs, identifying the availability of labor,

 ascertaining prevailing wage rates, and exploring potential markets.
 Labor market information is valuable to local and regional planning agencies as well as industries and businesses

 looking for site locations, seeking ways of attracting and retaining skilled workers, or assessing the scope and size of potential markets.
-Labor unions finds this information useful
+Labor unions find this information useful

 for determining comparable wage and compensation levels, local working conditions, and training needs.
 Investors, educators, workers, and job seekers also benefit from timely and reliable